prog4biol/pfb2019/pfb.md

 #### Writing to a File

-Writing to a file is nothing more than opening a file for writing then using the `write()` method.
+Writing to a file just required opening a file for writing then using the `write()` method.

 The `write()` method is like the `print()` function.
 The biggest difference is that it writes to your file object instead of the screen.
 Unlike `print()`, it does not add a newline by default.  `write()` takes a single string argument.